 What is a personal exemption?

-A personal exemption (not to be confused with the Health Care penalty exemption) is tax-free money you get to deduct from your income for every taxpayer and dependent claimed on your return.
+A personal exemption (not to be confused with the Health Care penalty exemption) is an amount you get to deduct from your income for every taxpayer and most dependents claimed on your return.

 We'll calculate your exemption based on your filing status and income.